cxong/cdogs-sdl/_posts/2021-11-23-cybercafe-of-broken-dreams.markdown

 <a
     href="https://raw.githubusercontent.com/cxong/cdogs-sdl/gh-pages/_posts/concept_robot.jpg"
     data-fancybox="gallery-char"
-    data-caption="The multi-functional arm blades on this robot can grapple, cut and thrust.
+    data-caption="The multi-functional arm blades on this robot can grapple, cut, thrust and open beer bottles.
 Note the totally-extreme spiky decorations.">
 ![Blade bot](https://raw.githubusercontent.com/cxong/cdogs-sdl/gh-pages/_posts/concept_robot_th.jpg)
 </a>
 <a
     href="https://raw.githubusercontent.com/cxong/cdogs-sdl/gh-pages/_posts/concept_micro_copter.jpg"
     data-fancybox="gallery-char"
     data-caption="Micro attack helicopter, with one pilot/gunner.
-Vehicles typically would have small - often single - crews, and not much more powerful than infantry.
-This copter's main advantage is mobility, granting the ability to fly over obstacles and buildings.">
+Vehicles typically would have small - often single - crews, and wouldn't be much more powerful than infantry.
+This copter's main advantage is mobility, granting the ability to fly over obstacles and buildings, and cause a huge racket.">
 ![Blade bot](https://raw.githubusercontent.com/cxong/cdogs-sdl/gh-pages/_posts/concept_micro_copter_th.jpg)
 </a>

 Gun design would be an important consideration; as C-Dogs is a shooting game, the guns are pretty important, and should be fun and satisfying to use.
 C-Dogs had an eclectic arsenal, with standard shotguns and machine guns, to sci-fi powerguns, gaming favourites like flamers, and well... the less said about the browny gun, the better.
 Not so in the new game, which would be filled with futuristic, high powered [fish guns](https://i.imgur.com/XhMYOmZ.jpg) and pew-pew hand cannons.
-The [MC][mc]'s - who is definitely a cyborg - weapon of choice would be an unassuming SMG, but packed with high-velocity rounds that would shred non-military opponents like cloth.
+The MC's - who is definitely a cyborg - weapon of choice would be an unassuming SMG, but packed with high-velocity rounds that would shred non-military opponents like cloth.
 Basically I took lots of notes while watching *Ghost in the Shell*.

 <a
     href="https://raw.githubusercontent.com/cxong/cdogs-sdl/gh-pages/_posts/concept_guns.jpg"